zapabob/ROCm/README.md

 In this release, AMD ROCm extends support to Ubuntu 20.04.1, including v5.4 and v5.6-oem.

+**Note**: AMD ROCm only supports Long Term Support (LTS) versions of Ubuntu.
+Versions other than LTS may work with ROCm, however, they are not officially supported.

 ## Support for SLES 15 SP2

 This release extends support to SLES 15 SP2.